ctriandafillou/protocols/RNAtagseq.md

     - Pipette out and discard clear solution
     - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
     - Repeat 80% EtOH wash, and let air dry for 3min
-    - Elute off beads with 10 uL 1x low TE (10 mM Tris, 0.1M EDTA)
+    - Elute off beads with 10 uL H20

-17. QC test PCR amplification on Agilent DNA HS chip
     - Based on test results change the cycle number, if necessary, and set up more reactions to provide enough material to send for sequencing
     - UChicago functional genomics core asks for ~15 uL of 10 nM library; aim for at least 25 uL = 0.25 pmol = 60 ng of 400nt dsDNA (~250 kDa).
     - To pass QC, library should have smooth profile 200-500nt long; visible single bands, or a "shoulder" of larger products, indicate PCR artefacts.